Hire the Steve Job’s way, by all means. But don’t forget these two basic attributes in the same process.

-Jim was the perfect candidate with many years of solid experience as a professional sales rep, and he had an obvious talent of persuasion and communication skills.
+Jim was the perfect candidate with many years of solid experience as a professional sales rep and had an obvious talent of persuasion and communication skills.
 But the hiring manager had some strong reservations during the interview.
 Jim’s strong focus on results ‘right now’ and a certain aggressiveness that could probably overwhelm or upset clients were some of the weaknesses he was concerned about.

 In regards to Jim’s focus on the purposes of the company, its role in the community, the vital importance of innovation and unselfish dedication to excellence, he did the perfect job.
 He sold himself like never before and got hired.